MandyMatsane/MandyMatsane/README.md

 - The app runs on **GlassFish server** and uses **Derby DB** for data persistence.
 - Development is managed in **NetBeans**, and the project follows a modular, layered architecture.

-🔄 *Currently in active development — repository and demo coming soon!*
+🔄 *Currently in active development*

 ---